 Step 1: On your iPhone/iPad, swipe up from the bottom edge of the screen to open Control Center.

 Step 2: Tap LonelyScreen (or the name that you have set for the LonelyScreen receiver on your PC).
-If you cannot see LoenlyScreen, please swipe horizontally to see it.
+If you cannot see LoenlyScreen, please swipe horizontally to reveal the same.

 Step 3: Finally, tap Turn Off AirPlay Mirroring to turn off the mirroring immediately.
 You may now turn off Wi-Fi, if you wish to do so.